mwlik/mwlik.github.io/aboutme.md

 # N.B.

-All external resources mentioned in my articles are included solely for their technical content; the views, backgrounds, or actions of the creators do not reflect my endorsement.
+All external resources mentioned in all of my writings are included solely for their technical content; the views, backgrounds, or actions of the creators do not reflect my endorsement.

 # Public PGP key